-How long you’re providing the accommodation does not matter.
-Even if it's on a short-term or permanent basis, the activity is still the provision of accommodation in a commercial dwelling.
+How long you’re providing the accommodation in a commercial property for does not matter.
+Even if it's on a short-term or permanent basis, the activity is still the provision of accommodation in a commercial property.
 This means you'll have GST to pay.

 Providing accommodation in a commercial dwelling is a taxable supply for GST.
 This means you'll pay GST if you provide accommodation in, for example:

 - serviced apartment buildings managed by a third-party and where the resident doesn't have quiet enjoyment as defined in the Residential Tenancies Act.

 All your income from leasing commercial property is taxable.

 Using part of your commercial property for long-term residential accommodation is different.
 When this happens, you’ll have to work out your taxable and non-taxable exempt use for GST.

 Deductions and expenses for commercial rental income

 You can deduct your rental expenses from the commercial rental income.

 Lease inducement payments are financial incentives you give to people you want to take up a commercial lease.
 These financial incentives can be cash payments or payments towards rent or fit-outs.
 These are taxable income for your tenant, and deductible payments for you, the landlord.